 SEO & website design: Everything you need to know

-SEO is important to any business that operates online, and many don't realize it needs to be built into the web design process -- not added in later.
+SEO is important to any business that operates online, but many don't realize that search engine optimization needs to be built into the web design process -- not added in later.
 Here, columnist Marcus Miller has provided a comprehensive guide to SEO and web design.

 Your website is the center of your digital marketing world — the place that all digital rivers run toward.
 And of course, the largest of its traffic sources is generally organic search.